2009 Tennessee Titans season: Schedule

 The Titans played the Buffalo Bills on August 8 in the Pro Football Hall of Fame Game, pitting teams owned by Bud Adams (Titans) and Ralph C. Wilson, Jr. (Bills).
 They were two of the three surviving members of the "Foolish Club", the eight original owners of American Football League franchises.
-The 2009 Professional Football season celebrated what would have been the AFL's fiftieth.
+The 2009 NFL season celebrated what would have been the fiftieth of the American Football League (AFL).
 Both the Bills and Titans wore AFL throwbacks, with the Titans in Houston Oilers uniforms.